RobinBoers/fallen_world/README.md

 ### To DO

-These are the thing I still need to do:
+These are the things I still need to do:

 - Fix mob armor
 - Balance combat / spells system